The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 Whiteness in Fahrenheit 451

 Bradbury’s novel is a peculiarly white world.
 The characters are all white people, at least as far as Bradbury describes them.
-Yet they wear their whiteness in quite jarring ways: watch out for Bradbury’s use of metaphors of snow, silver, and marble along the way.
+Yet they wear their whiteness in quite jarring ways: consider Bradbury’s use of metaphors of snow, silver, and marble, for instance.

 The first character Montag meets is Clarisse McClellan.
 He senses her before he sees her, in shades of white.
 “Each time he made the turn, he saw only white, unused, buckling sidewalk”.
 Finally he sets eyes on her, noting variously that: